 In June 2020, in connection with our plan to reduce operating expenses, we entered into an amendment to the amended and restated employment agreement with Mr. Oliveto that governs the current terms of his employment with us.
-Pursuant to his amended agreement, Mr. Oliveto agreed to a 25% reduction in base salary for a term of one year, resulting in a base salary of \$412,500 until June 1, 2021, at which time his base salary will increase to \$550,000.
-Further, under his amended agreement, Mr. Oliveto is eligible to receive an annual target performance bonus of 50% of the greater of his gross base salary and \$550,000, and he is entitled to a retention bonus of \$137,500 if Mr. Oliveto's employment continues through June 1, 2021 or if he is terminated prior to such date without cause.
-In addition, Mr. Oliveto is entitled to an additional retention bonus of \$34,375 if Mr. Oliveto's employment continues through the earlier of a change in control (as defined in the 2019 Plan) or December 31, 2021.
-We also granted Mr. Oliveto options to purchase up to an aggregate of 150,000 common shares in connection with the execution of his employment agreement amendment.
-In December 2020, the Compensation Committee approved, effective January 1, 2021, a merit increase to Mr. Oliveto's base salary to \$566,500 and an annual target bonus of 50% of his gross base salary.
+Pursuant to his amended agreement, Mr. Oliveto agreed to a 25% reduction in base salary for a term of one year, resulting in a base salary of \$412,500 until June 1, 2021, at which time his base salary increased to \$550,000.
+Further, under his amended agreement, Mr. Oliveto is eligible to receive an annual target performance bonus of 50% of the greater of his gross base salary and \$550,000, and he received a retention bonus of \$137,500 as his employment continued through June 1, 2021.
+In addition, Mr. Oliveto received an additional retention bonus of \$34,375 as his employment continued through December 31, 2021.
+In March 2022, the Compensation Committee approved, effective January 1, 2022, a merit increase to Mr. Oliveto's base salary to \$566,500 and an annual target bonus of 50% of his gross base salary.